CatalanoWebDevelopment/MMOFreaks/README.md

 # MMOFreaks

 Welcome to MMOFreaks!
-This gem allows you to create a basic build setup for your favorite characts.
+This gem allows you to create a basic build setup for your favorite characters.
 For future expansion, I would like to include artifacts and actual gear stats and pictures.
 In order to run this application, enter shotgun in your terminal and create your own accounts.
 Accounts require a username, email, and password in order to be successfully inputed.
 I look forward to all contributions!
 If you would like to get in contact with me regarding this application and future advancements, please reach out at:

 catalano.work@gmail.com